 Does it matter what kind of window box you will be using?
 Turns out it does.
 Not only do you want to choose one durable enough to withstand inclement weather without warping or cracking.
 Choose the largest window box you can, as your vegetables will need room to grow.
 We also recommend that you use window boxes with drainage holes to keep soil well-drained and prevent root rot.

 Our Fiberglass Window Boxes are lightweight and durable, and their naturally moisture-resistant construction means they can withstand extreme weather (including freeze/thaw conditions) without warping or cracking.
 All of our window boxes come standard with drainage holes.
-Explore hundreds of window box styles, from farmhouse chic to modern and streamlined.
+Explore hundreds of window box styles, from farmhouse chic to sleek and modern at windowbox.com.

 While it may be true that you can’t grow just any vegetable in a window box (they have to be shallow-rooted in order to fit and grow healthily), you still have a lot of options, including these goodies:

 Spinach Leaf Lettuce Radishes Carrots Green Onions Onions Garlic Peppers Beans Arugula Cauliflower Beets

 WHAT TO PLANT TOGETHER (AND WHAT NOT TO)